maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 ## 1. The fullscreen photo that froze a laptop

+It was Sunday morning, I had a fever, and my plans extended no further than tea and feeling sorry for myself; troubleshooting a GPU failure had failed to make the list.

 I opened a photo from Telegram Web in Brave and switched it to fullscreen.
 The display froze.
 After failed attempts to recover it, I forced the Framework Laptop to restart.

 A TTY later showed Vulkan selecting my AMD Radeon 780M, followed by two warnings about dynamic-buffer limits whose timestamp placed them more than ten minutes after the next boot began.